oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

     ![Review and Run](images/review-run.png "")

-2. In this case, we have used APEX **Quick SQL** shorthand to generate the SQL script that we will run to build the database objects.
-This could also be done manually through APEX Object Browser or even by manually typed code.
+2. In this case, we have used APEX **Quick SQL** shorthand to generate the SQL script, which we will run to create the database objects.
+Alternatively, this could be done manually through the APEX **Object Browser** or by writing the SQL code manually.

-    Save SQL Script with a name **db objects** and Click **Run**
+    Save the SQL Script as **db objects**, and click **Run**

     ![Save the Quick SQL script](images/save-quick-sql.png "")

-3. Review the summary and then click **Run Now**.
+3. Review the summary and click **Run Now**.

     ![Run now button is displayed](images/run-now.png)